zwenergy/WSMtool/README.md

 **NOTE 2: Right now, the WSMtool is not compatible with my consolizer swancolorHD.
 DO NOT USE IT WITH swancolorHD!**

 ## Parts
+The main and link board PCBs need to be ordered with 1.6 mm width to fit with the HDMI connector.

 ### Main Board
 | **Reference** | **Value**| **Links**
 |---------------|----------|----------|